A Song For Us

 We are shadows, we are dust, we are all there is to know.

-And so it ends.
+And so it is.

-I felt your hand, I heard your voice, we sang the song.
+I felt your hand, I heard your voice, we sang the song;

 A song for you, a song for me, a song for us.